greg-raven/grus/_posts/2006-03-30-feinstein-marchers-say-gringos-not-illegals-have-to-go.md

 >
 > Aztlan, the mythical birthplace of the Aztecs, is regarded in Chicano folklore as an area that includes California, Arizona, Nevada, New Mexico and parts of Colorado and Texas.
 The movement seeks to create a sovereign, Spanish-speaking state, "Republica del Norte," or the Republic of the North, that would combine the American Southwest with the northern Mexican states and eventually merge with Mexico.
 >
-> A group called "La Voz de Aztlan," (https://aztlan.net) the Voice of Aztlan, identifies Mexicans in the U.S. as "America’s Palestinians."
+> A group called "La Voz de Aztlan," (https://aztlan.net) the Voice of Aztlan, identifies Mexicans in the U.S. as "America's Palestinians."
 Many Mexicans see themselves as part of a transnational ethnic group known as "La Raza," the race.
 A May editorial on the website, with a dateline of Los Angeles, Alta California, declares that "both La Raza and the Palestinians have been displaced by invaders that have utilized military means to conquer and occupy our territories."
 >
 > Others in the coalition hope to see a "reconquest" of the American southwest by Mexico.
 This would not likely take place through military action, they say, but rather through a slow process of migration --- both legal and illegal.